 10. Check out Pine Garden – 松園別館

 Located in Hualien city, Pine Gardens is one of the top things to see especially if you enjoy historical sites.
 It is a former Japanese military office that played a large part in Hualien history.
 Its name comes from the garden of hundred-year-old pine trees that surround the area.
+You get a 30NT discount ticket for a drink/food/souvenir to use inside when you purchase your entrance ticket.

 Today; Pine Gardens Japanese style garden and house’s are a cultural centre that offers historical exhibits & events.
 After visiting the exhibitions take a walk around the grounds, visit the underground bunker and see the views overlooking Hualien County.